tohtsky/irspack/Readme.md

 recommender.get_score_remove_seen([0])
 ```

 ## Step 2.
-Evaluate on a validation set
+Evaluation on a validation set

 To evaluate the performance of a recommenderm we have to split the dataset to train and validation sets: